History of automation: from self-moving chariots to business applications

 The entire history of automation is not all success, however.
 A 1966 negative report about Natural Language Processing (a subsection of artificial intelligence) caused the so-called ‘AI winter‘ and delayed further development of automation and AI techniques for over three decades.

-Lastly, another big step forward in the history of the automation timeline took place in the 1990s.
-An artificial intelligence called ‘Deep Blue’ defeated Garry Kasparov at chess in 1997.
 NASA launched its first autonomous robotics system on the surface of Mars.
 While at the same time, web crawlers and other AI-based data extraction programs became a crucial part of widespread internet use.
-The 1990s also marks a time when the history of automation was thoroughly intertwined with business process management.
+The 1990s also marks a time when the history of automation was thoroughly intertwined with business process automation and management.

 In the early 2000s, automation development went quiet again for a while until the release of Apple’s Siri.
 Siri de-facto triggered a new age of AI-driven assistants.
 It also finally shifted the whole movement away from physical robots toward the development of robotic process automation and AI software.